kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 Working for an organization that encourages a variety of perspectives, backgrounds and talents in the workplace.

 ### NOT ENOUGH DIVERSITY
 > Organization is perceived as not being diverse enough.
-It may lack racial, gender, age or some other form of diversity.
-The lack of people from a variety backgrounds and perspectives is considered as a factor that might be limiting the organization's potential.
+It may lack racial, gender, age, or some other form of diversity.
+The lack of people from varied backgrounds and perspectives is considered a factor that might be limiting the organization's potential.

 __Exemplary statements reported by employees:__